csy99/Notes/docs/DL/03hands_on/14cnn.md

 <img src="./pics/1402.PNG" height="300" width="500">

-To reduce overfitting, the authors used to reg tech.
+To reduce overfitting, the authors used reg tech.
 First, they applied dropout during training to the outputs of layers F9 and F10.
 Second, they performed data augmentation by randomly shifting the training images by various offset, flipping and changing the lighting conditions.

 **data aug**